AlSch092/EasyHandles/README.md

 # EasyHandles
-Use a driver + DLL to directly insert a handle to a target process in our processes' handle table, bypassing KM callbacks/protections.
-Allows us to attach popular tools such as Cheat Engine to callback-protected processes (EDR, AV, AC, etc)
+A driver + DLL combo which creates a handle from kernelmode to a target usermode process, bypassing kernel-level handle callbacks.
+Allows us to attach popular tools & debuggers such as Cheat Engine to callback-protected processes (EDR, AV, AC, etc).
+System processes can also be attached to, such as lsass.exe.

-## What is this?
+## How does it work?

-We use the `ObOpenPointerToObject` call to directly create a handle to a target process.
-We do this while attaching the kernel driver to the stack of our process, which bypasses any kernel callbacks. ** Note that processes protected by Process Protection Light (PPL) will still likely fail - other tricks are needed to get past this **
+We use the `ObOpenPointerToObject` function in kernelmode to create a handle to a target process; we do this while attaching the kernel driver to the stack of our DLL-injectes process, which bypasses any kernelmode callbacks related to handle opening.

+** Note that processes protected by Process Protection Light (PPL) will still likely fail - other tricks are needed to get past this **

-A combination of a DLL + driver are used, along with hooking `OpenProcess`.
-A request is sent to the driver from the `OpenProcess` hook to ask the driver for a handle from our usermode process.
+A DLL is paired with the driver, which hooks `OpenProcess`.
+A request is sent to the driver from inside the `OpenProcess` hook to ask the driver for a handle to the target process.
+So, rather than `OpenProcess` going through the traditional pathway from userland to kernelspace's `ZwOpenProcess` and back, we instead send an IOCTL to our driver, and then return the handle which our driver creates instead by using `ObOpenPointerToObject`.

 ## How to use